objektwerks/house/README.md

 >Moreover, I'd like to **opt out** of schemas all together.
 I don't need them **in all** cases.
 I just need fundamental
 >entity<->json binding.

+>Finally, I succeeded in deriving schemas for all required classes and enums.
+See **Schemas**.

 Ox
 --
 >I opened this Ox Github issue ( https://github.com/softwaremill/ox/issues/199 ) to get clarity on my usage of Ox.